 Grade % Instructions Labs 35 for each lab: • write report (1" margin, Times New Roman 11) • upload 1 video (1 minute, can be sped up).
 The video needs to be shared as a YouTube or Google Drive link.
 Late submission policy: 5% less for each day after deadline if submitted up to 3 days after deadline.
 No credit if submitted after then.
 Midterm 10 • write 1-page report (1" margin, Times New Roman 11) and create one image of the proposed final project.
-Participation and homework 20 20% discussion in class and quizzes after the end of every module Final 15 You will present your final project with a short PowerPoint/Keynote Project presentation.
+Participation 20 20% discussion in class and quizzes after the end of every module and homework Final 15 You will present your final project with a short PowerPoint/Keynote Project presentation.
 Presentation The presentation must include videos with demos of your working prototype.
-(See additional guidelines on the slides) Final 20 The project report needs to have the following three sections: Project • Intellectual Merit (see following slides for guidelines) Report Broader Impact (see following slides for guidelines) • References (between 10 and 30 research articles - from journals or conferences - and patents) The report should include a description of the proposed research project, including preliminary supporting data, specific objectives, methods and procedures used, and expected significance of the results.
+(See additional guidelines on the slides) Final 20 The project report needs to have the following three sections: Project • Intellectual Merit (see following slides for guidelines) Report Broader Impact (see following slides for guidelines) (Due by • References (between 10 and 30 research articles - from journals or May 7 th conferences - and patents) 2023 at The report should include a description of the proposed research project, 11:55pm) including preliminary supporting data, specific objectives, methods and procedures used, and expected significance of the results.
 (See additional guidelines on the slides)